Introduction: Bureau of Indian Standards

 The new Bureau of Indian Standards (BIS) Act 2016 promulgated on 22 March 2016, has come into effect on 12 October 2017.
 The Act establishes the Bureau of Indian Standards (BIS) as the National Standards Body of India.

-The BIS in India issues certificate for products under different types of schemes as follows:
+The BIS in India issues certificates for products under different types of schemes as follows:

-Simplified process for domestic manufacturers - In a simplified process, the applicant submits a sample test report from the BIS board and the BIS certificate application.
+Simplified process for domestic manufacturers: In a simplified process, the applicant submits a sample test report from the BIS board and the BIS certificate application.
 If the inspection report is satisfactory, verification of the factory premises is done by the BIS Officer.
 A BIS certificate is issued if the BIS Officer certification is satisfactory.
-Under this method, a license is expected to be issued within 30 days of applying for a BIS Certificate with the required documents and inspection report.
+Under this method, a license is expected to be issued within 30 days of applying for a BIS Certificate for import with the required documents and inspection report.

-ECO Mark Scheme - BIS license for friendly products is provided by a different scheme from the standard BIS Certification process.
-Eco compliant products must comply with the additional requirements set out in India Standards to be eligible for ECO mark.
-The licensing process is however similar to that of the domestic producers program.
+ECO Mark Scheme: BIS license for friendly products is provided by a different scheme from the standard BIS Certification process.
+Eco-compliant products must comply with the additional requirements set out in India Standards to be eligible for the ECO mark.
+The licensing process is however similar to that of the domestic producer's program.

 BIS Certification for Imports

 Imports of all products referred to in Appendix III to Schedule I of the ITC (HS) Export and Import Items Classifications shall be subject to accordance with the mandatory Indian Quality Requirements, which shall also apply to domestic goods.
 All manufacturers/exporters of such goods to India are required to register themselves with the Bureau of Indian Standards to comply with this requirement (BIS).
 BIS certification for the import of such goods is mandatory.

 Alternatively, the BIS Product Certification Scheme for Indian Importers would allow certification of products under mandatory Indian quality standards, provided that all of the following requirements are met: